jbclements/RacketFrames/README.md

 # RacketFrames

-This is RacketFrames.
+This is RacketFrames implemented as a masters thesis at California Polytechnic State University, San Luis Obispo.
 DataFrames from the popular Pandas library implemented in Racket.

 ## Getting Started